Creative Writing Fall 2022

 C W 899 Independent Study By Arrangement

 Prerequisite: consent of instructor and a minimum GPA of 3.25.
-A special study is planned, developed, and completed under the direction of a faculty member.
-This course may be taken for one, two, or three units.
-No priority enrollment; enrollment is by petition, and a copy of your unofficial SF State transcript.
+A special study is planned, developed and completed under the direction of a faculty member.
+This course may be taken for one, two or three units.
+No priority enrollment; permit numbers will be sent with receipt of the necessary form and a copy of your unofficial SF State transcript.
 Petition For Independent Study forms are available online (699, 899).
 This form must be signed by the instructor you will be working with, and brought with an unofficial transcript for the department chair signature.
-Your instructor will give you the schedule and permit numbers to add the course during the first week of the semester.

 Archived Class Schedules